The 10th Business Process Management (BPM) and Balanced Scorecard (BSC) 2019

 Discount and Payment Scheme

-CEOs, Presidents, Managing Directors, General Managers, Business Owners, Entrepreneurs, Senior Level Managers, Process Owners/Analysts, Lean and Six Sigma Practitioners, Strategic Planners, Corporate Planning Executives, and those who are continuing with business excellence and continuous improvements in their organizations.
+CEOs, Presidents, Managing Directors, General Managers, Business Owners, Entrepreneurs, Senior Level Managers, Process Owners/Analysts, Lean and Six Sigma Practitioners, Strategic Planners, Corporate Planning Executives, HR Director/Manager, Growth Officer, Customer Experience (CX) Officer, Innovation Champion, Team Leader, and those who are involved in continuous improvement and process excellence program in their organizations.

 She authored two (2) publications, such as: ‘The Development of an Assessment Model for determining the Level of Total Quality Management adoption in large Philippine Manufacturing Companies: An Exploratory Study and ‘Lean Engineering Education: DNA for Change Planning for the Future of Mechanical Engineering Education with Sustainability, Systems and Ethics Competency’ for ASME, US with three (3) international collaborators.
 She is a member of the International Resource Panel of the United Nations Environmental Program.

-Dr. Beng is Associate Professor of Industrial Engineering at the De La Salle University.
-She finished her BS & MS in Industrial Engineering from the University of the Philippines and Ph.D. in Industrial Engineering from the De La Salle University.
+Dr. Beng is a former Associate Professor of Industrial Engineering at the De La Salle University.
+She finished her BS and MS in Industrial Engineering from the University of the Philippines and Ph.D. in Industrial Engineering from the De La Salle University.

 Bryan Ong Gobaco